cdown/chrisdown.name/_posts/2025-05-13-safer-signal-sending-with-pkill-require-handler.md

 > monitoring detects it?

 The problem isn't a single process crashing, we can tolerate that.
 The problem is the cascading failure when thousands of processes crash simultaneously.
+And yes, log rotation is already splayed out over time -- that's just standard practice -- but even with reasonable splay periods, when you're operating at scale, recovery simply can't keep pace with the rate of failure.

+The reason for that is that failover isn't instantaneous.
+When a service node terminates, it takes time to promote a new primary, reestablish connections, and rebuild state.
+If too many nodes go down within a short window, even if it's staggered, the system never gets a chance to catch up.
 Consider that:

 - Distributed systems like LogDevice rely on replicas.
 If too many nodes terminate at once, the sudden promotion of primaries can overwhelm the